kovilacoops/kovilacoops.github.io/_pages/team.md

 * Dr Jie Deng, *Postdoc Newcastle University* (2022, Fintrust, Topic: Trust in FinTech / AI, Method: large scale quantitative work)
 * Dr. Ben Evans, *Postdoc The Open University* (2020 -2021, Digital Technologies Power and Control, Topic: Privacy, security & trust for marhinalised communities)
 * Dr Magdalene Ng, *Postdoc Newcastle University* (2019 - 2021, Fintrust, Topic: Private, Secure, Trustworthy AI; Cybercrime experience, Method: research scoping, qualitative and quantitative user study designs)

-**A selection of completed funded projects**
-1. [Fintrust](https://fintrustresearch.com): Trust Engineering for the Financial Industry. *Funded by the EPSRC*.
-I focused on human-centred trust in AI, and worked closely with 3 postdocs to scope research and design user studies, as well as analyse and report data. (see postdoc section past postdoc members above).
-2. Digital Technologies Power and Control, where I looked into how marginalised communities in the UK experience security, privacy, trustworthy and identity technologies. *Funded by SPRITE+ Network*.
-I worked with social science colleagues from the Open University and Sheffield University on exporatory work and conducted a few user and stakeholder workshops.
-3. Revealing Young Learners' Mental Models of Online Sludge, where I focused on young learners' mental models of dark partterns online and inverventions to dispel misconceptions. *Funded by SPRITE+ Network*.
-Amongst various contributions, I particularly developed an analysis framework for analysing drawings from our participants, and contributed/co-led to the analysis/coding.
-I worked with colleagues from Strathclyde, Bath, Brunel, Bournemouth and Middlesex Universities.